-To the Honorable Mayor, Members of the City Council and Members of the Utilities Board of Trustees:
+To the Honorable Mayor and Members of the City Council:

 We performed the procedures below, which were established at Iowa Code Chapter 11.6, to provide oversight of Iowa cities.
-Accordingly, we have applied certain procedures to selected accounting records and related information of the City of Remsen and the Remsen Municipal Utilities (Utilities) for the period July 1, 2020 through June 30, 2021, including procedures related to the City's and Utilities' compliance with certain Code of Iowa requirements identified below.
-The City of Remsen's and Utilities' management, which agreed to the performance of the procedures performed, is responsible for compliance with these requirements and for the City's and Utilities' records.
+Accordingly, we have applied certain procedures to selected accounting records and related information of the City of Dunkerton for the period July 1, 2020 through June 30, 2021, including procedures related to the City's compliance with certain Code of Iowa requirements identified below.
+The City of Dunkerton's management, which agreed to the performance of the procedures performed, is responsible for compliance with these requirements and for the City's records.

 This agreed-upon procedures engagement was conducted in accordance with attestation standards established by the American Institute of Certified Public Accountants and the standards for attestation engagements contained in Government Auditing Standards, issued by the Comptroller General of the United States.
-The City of Remsen's and Utilities' management has agreed to and acknowledged that the procedures performed are appropriate to meet the intended purpose to report, in accordance with Chapter 11.6 of the Code of Iowa, recommendations pertaining to selected accounting records and related information of the City including the City's compliance with certain Code of Iowa requirements.
+The City of Dunkerton's management has agreed to and acknowledged that the procedures performed are appropriate to meet the intended purpose to report, in accordance with Chapter 11.6 of the Code of Iowa, recommendations pertaining to selected accounting records and related information of the City including the City's compliance with certain Code of Iowa requirements.
 This report may not be suitable for any other purpose.
 The procedures performed may not address all the items of interest to a user of this report and may not meet the needs of all users of this report and, as such, users are responsible for determining whether the procedures performed are appropriate for their purposes.